When was the last time you backed up your LinkedIn data and connections?

 |Skills||A list of all the skills you’ve added to your profile.||10 minutes|

 To request information not listed above, complete LinkedIn’s Data Consent form for review.

 In addition to the data download, which includes your profile info, you can do a good old copy and paste by copying your LinkedIn profile and pasting into a Word or Pages document.
 (It is good practice in work offline anyway).
 You can also download as a PDF;

 How Will You Use The Connection Data?

 Now you have a back up of all your LinkedIn connections and their basic info.
 Use the data wisely.
 We discussed the two type of databases that can be used to capture contact info.
 One has a primary purpose of marketing, the other has a primary purpose of relationship management.
 Consider these questions;

 - Do you have permission to add them to your marketing list?

 - Could you add them to Eventbrite and invite them to your next event?

 - Can you subscribe them to your monthly newsletter?

-Think about the law, the guidelines and how you would feel if your data was abused.
+Think about the law, the LinkedIn User Agreement and how you would feel if your data was abused.
 Also consider the risk of large fines for doing the wrong thing.
 Big brands and individuals have been fined for breaching the Spam Act.
 Then think about how you can build better relationships.
 A tool such as Nimble is a great way to do it on an individual level.
 See my interview with Nimble CEO Jon Ferrera to understand how.